audreycmartin100/audreymartin/_pages/index.md

   # actions:
   #   - label: "About Me"
   #     url: "/about/"
-  caption: "The Milky Way from the North Rim of the Grand Canyon"
+  caption: "The Milky Way from the North Rim of the Grand Canyon" <small>
 excerpt: Planetary Scientist. <br />

 # Includes author profile in sidebar